maj34/maj34/README.md

 ## Hi there 👋
-Hello, I'm MinJeong Ma, dreaming of becoming a Data Scientist!
+Hello, I'm MinJeong Ma, dreaming of becoming a AI Researcher and specializing in Computer Vision!

-I will graduate from Kookmin University in August, 2023, with **a major in AI Big Data & Mangement**
+I am going to graduate from Kookmin University in August 2023,

-as my main major, and a minor in Computer Science.
+major in **AI Big Data & Management**, and minor in **Computer Science**.

 ## Contact